 Best way to buy AIG life insurance?

 If you are considering buying a life insurance policy with AIG, it’s worth first talking through your options with an independent insurance specialist such as LifeSearch.
-Independent specialists can access quotes from all major insurance companies to help ensure you are choosing the right life insurance policy and/or critical illness cover.
+Independent specialists can access quotes from all major insurance companies to compare life insurance and help ensure you are choosing the right life insurance policy and/or critical illness cover.
 They can also advise you on how much cover you need, and help you complete your application forms.

 AIG life insurance summary